flourisHER - supporting your mental health & wellbeing

 When in retail, Wellbeing was never mentioned, every course/ self development that was offered was around progressing up the ladder:

 - What if we didn’t want to climb the ladder?

 - Why wasn’t Wellbeing seen as Personal Development?

 Wellbeing in the workplace has really moved forward over the years, I know as I get asked to deliver many workshops and talks throughout the year.
-However the feedback that i get the most is that awareness days are all well and good but actually working practice needs to be changed.
-Over the years so many women I have worked with in counselling have not returned to work after maternity leave as they feared their employees’ response to flexible working, in my opinion the workplace were loosing some amazing talent by not supporting them.
-From a business point of view the cost of redeployment must costs £1000s for some companies who don’t invest in the women that work for them.
+However the feedback that I get the most is that awareness days are all well and good but actually working practice needs to be changed.
+Over the years so many women I have worked with in counselling have not returned to work after maternity leave as they feared their employees’ response to flexible working.
+In my opinion, workplace were loosing some amazing talent by not supporting them.
+From a business point of view the cost of redeployment must cost £1000s for some companies who don’t invest in the women that work for them.